hexojs/hexo-generator-feed/README.md

   path: atom.xml
   limit: 20
   hub:
+  content:
 ```

 - **type** - Feed type. (atom/rss2)
 - **path** - Feed path.
 (Default: atom.xml/rss2.xml)
 - **limit** - Maximum number of posts in the feed (Use `0` or `false` to show all posts)
 - **hub** - URL of the PubSubHubbub hubs (Leave it empty if you don't use it)
+- **content** - (optional) set to 'true' to include the contents of the entire post in the feed.